fabriziocominetti/fabriziocominetti.github.io/index.md

 **Serie A Expected Goals Performance** - Web Scraping and Exploratory Data Analysis

 <p style="color:#727272">Web scraping of data from the FBref website was conducted to analyze the current state of the Serie A Italian football championship using requests and BeautifulSoup.
 At the time of the project, the break for national teams had left the league with 8-9 games remaining, with many situations yet to be determined.
-These final matches could significantly impact the outcome of the season, potentially transforming it from an extraordinary one to a lackluster performance, or vice versa, depending on whether teams achieve their goals.<br />
+These final matches could significantly impact the outcome of the season, potentially transforming it from an extraordinary one to a lackluster performance, or vice versa, depending on whether teams achieve their goals.
 The dataset includes traditional football data along with xG, a metric used to assess expected goals for and against each team.</p>

 <img src ="./images/projects/xG-SerieA_2122.png" alt="Serie A xG 2021/22">